codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 Codefresh runtime installs the Codefresh Software Development Platform (CSDP), comprising Argo CD components and CSDP-specific components.
 The Argo CD components are derived from a fork of the Argo ecosystem, and do not correspond to the open-source versions available.

 There are two parts to installing runtimes:
-1. Installing the CSDP CLI, a one-time action, typically required only for initial CDSP setup.
+1. Installing the CSDP CLI
 2. Installing the CSDP runtime from the CLI.
 The runtime is installed in a specific namespace on your cluster.
 You can install more runtimes on different clusters in your deployment.
  Every runtime installation makes commits to two Git repos:
    * Runtime install repo: The installation repo that manages the runtime itself with Argo CD.
 If the repo URL does not exist, runtime creates it automatically.